-Peace Community Center won a five-year, 21st Century Community Learning Center grant to provide academic enrichment opportunities for students at r Elementary School in Tacoma's Hilltop neighborhood.
-Peace Community Center is bringing together local non-profit organizations to deliver a mix of academic and enrichment activities for students attending after-school programs at r.
+Peace Community Center won a five-year, 21st Century Community Learning Center grant to provide academic enrichment opportunities for students at McCarver Elementary School in Tacoma's Hilltop neighborhood.
+Peace Community Center is bringing together local non-profit organizations to deliver a mix of academic and enrichment activities for students attending after-school programs at McCarver.
 We believe strong partnerships with organizations dedicated to empowering students will improve student outcomes and build better communities.
 View photo gallery.

 A road trip along the career path

 For Lincoln High School shop teacher Fred Hall, getting students on a career or college path is his most important task.
 Hall and 22 Career and Technical Education (CTE) students from Lincoln embarked on a one-day whirlwind tour of what might lie ahead after graduation.
 Their eastern Washington trip included site visits to Central Washington University’s Construction Management and Technology Education classes, The International Union of Operating Engineers Regional Training Facility, and Wild Horse Wind and Solar Facility.
 View photo gallery.

 When learning about power becomes powerful learning

 Linking classroom lessons to real world experience creates memorable educational moments.
 For Lister Elementary students, answering the simple question, “How does water make electricity?” evolved into lessons in science, engineering, math, literacy and a visit to a hydroelectric project.
 View photo gallery.

 We Day Tacoma: Empowering youth to make a difference